Parot doctrine

+Banner against 197/2006 sentence against prisoners.
+Donostia.

 The Parot doctrine (Spanish: doctrina Parot, Parot doktrina) refers to a 2006 Spanish Supreme Court decision to deny persons convicted of serious crimes specific rights that are granted by Spanish law that limit or reduce the maximum term of imprisonment.
 The European Court of Human Rights ruled its application to be a violation of Articles 5 and 7 of the European Convention on Human Rights and it was annulled in 2013.

 Law

 Spain is a member of the European Convention of Human Rights and so may not change the application of a lawful penalty after the crime has been committed, a rule that the Supreme Court has breached according to the European Court of Human Rights.

 Article 70 of the Spanish Criminal Code of 1973 prescribed a maximum length of physical imprisonment of up to 30 years (there is no sentencing limit), and Henri "Unai" Parot was sentenced to a total of 4,797 years.

 This 30-year maximum could be further reduced by good behaviour and participation in rehabilitative measures such as work and study.
 The central argument of that piece of legislation was that denying prisoners at least some hope of release was cruel and unusual punishment and likely to cause the offender to become violent and unmanageable.
 In later years, the maximum prison term was extended to 40 years.